 Activity 11: Local Project-Based Voucher Program CE #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total cost of task in dollars (decrease).
 Cost of task prior to implementation of the activity (in dollars).
 Expected cost of task after implementation of the activity (in dollars).
 Actual cost of task after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Total cost of awarding PBV contracts.
 Total average cost of awarding PBV contracts prior to implementation of the activity is \$3,438.60.
-The expected average cost of awarding PBV contracts after implementation of this activity is \$1,719.30 (50% of baseline).
-Actual average cost of awarding PBV contracts in FY 2019 is \$687.72 There were no PBV Requests Yes, the outcome meets and exceeds the benchmark for this activity.
-Cost calculation: 60 hours X \$57.31 hour (2015 loaded labor rate) for Proposal in FY 2019.
-Cost calculation: 12 hours per contract X \$57.31/hour
+Cost calculation: 60 hours X \$57.31 hour (2015 loaded labor rate) The expected average cost of awarding PBV contracts after implementation of this activity is \$1,719.30 (50% of baseline).
+Actual average cost of awarding PBV contracts is \$687.72 There were no PBV Requests for Proposal in FY 2020.
+Cost calculation: 12 hours per contract X \$57.31/hour Yes, the outcome meets and exceeds the benchmark for this activity.